All blog posts by date

 Note: ggside can be used also for adding univariate plot(s) to a generic ggplot.

-If you are instead (or maybe, at the same) interested to master ggplot2 without shortcuts, please refer to the must-read book ggplot2: Elegant Graphic for Data Analysis, freely available online.
+Instead (or maybe, at the same), if you are instead interested to master ggplot2 without shortcuts, please refer to the must-read book ggplot2: Elegant Graphic for Data Analysis, freely available online.

 DESPOTA (DEndogram Slicing through a PermutatiOn Test Approach) is a novel approach exploiting permutation tests in order to automatically detect a partition among those embedded in a dendrogram.
 Unlike the traditional approach, DESPOTA includes in the search space also partitions not corresponding to horizontal cuts of the dendrogram.